Graphiques-Digitale/silverstripe-seo-open-graph/README.md

 #### Composer ####

-* `composer require graphiques-digitale/silverstripe-seo-metadata`
+* `composer require graphiques-digitale/silverstripe-seo-open-graph`
 * rebuild using `/dev/build/?flush`

 #### From ZIP ####

-* Place the extracted folder `silverstripe-seo-metadata-{version}` into `silverstripe-seo-metadata` in the SilverStripe webroot
+* Place the extracted folder `silverstripe-seo-open-graph-{version}` into `silverstripe-seo-open-graph` in the SilverStripe webroot
 * rebuild using `/dev/build/?flush`

 ## CMS Usage ##